stevechk/jReload/README.md

 You will also need to run your application under the JDK (NOT JRE) and include tools.jar on the classpath.

+Note that this uses the java instrumentation API, which imposes limitations on what changes can be made.
+Method bodies can be edited, but many other operations (for example, adding methods and fields) cannot.

 Example usage: